Quickstart Guide#

 When the application is run for a model which does not have an existing engine file, it may take up to a few minutes (depending on the platform and the model) for the file generation and application launch.
 For later runs, these generated engine files can be reused for faster loading.

-How to visualize the output if the display is not attached to the system
+How to visualize the output if the display is not attached to the system#

 1 .
-Running with an X server by creating virtual display
+Running with an X server by creating virtual display#

 Refer https://docs.nvidia.com/grid/latest/grid-vgpu-user-guide/index.html#configuring-xorg-server-on-linux-server for details.

 2 .
-Running without an X server (applicable for applications supporting RTSP streaming output)
+Running without an X server (applicable for applications supporting RTSP streaming output)#

 The default configuration files provided with the SDK have the EGL based nveglglessink as the default renderer (indicated by type=2 in the [sink] groups).
 The renderer requires a running X server and fails without one.
 In case of absence of an X server, DeepStream reference applications provide an alternate functionality of streaming the output over RTSP.
 This can be enabled by adding an RTSP out sink group in the configuration file.
-Refer to [sink2] group in source30_1080p_dec_infer-resnet_tiled_display_int8.txt file for an example.
+Refer to [sink2] group in source30_1080p_dec_infer-resnet_tiled_display.txt file for an example.
 Don’t forget to disable the nveglglessink renderer by setting enable=0 for the corresponding sink group.

-DeepStream Triton Inference Server Usage Guidelines
+DeepStream Triton Inference Server Usage Guidelines#

 1. Pull the DeepStream Triton Inference Server docker

-docker pull nvcr.io/nvidia/deepstream:7.0-triton-multiarch
+docker pull nvcr.io/nvidia/deepstream:8.0-triton-multiarch

 2. Start the docker

-docker run --gpus "device=0" -it --rm -v /tmp/.X11-unix:/tmp/.X11-unix -e DISPLAY=$DISPLAY -e CUDA_CACHE_DISABLE=0 nvcr.io/nvidia/deepstream:7.0-triton-multiarch
+docker run --gpus "device=0" -it --rm -v /tmp/.X11-unix:/tmp/.X11-unix -e DISPLAY=$DISPLAY -e CUDA_CACHE_DISABLE=0 nvcr.io/nvidia/deepstream:8.0-triton-multiarch

 Note

-• The triton docker for x86 is based on Tritonserver 23.10 docker and Jetson is based on tritonserver 24.03 docker, and has Ubuntu 22.04.
+• The triton docker for x86 is based on Tritonserver Release 2.56.0, NGC Container 25.03.
+For Jetson, triton docker is based on Tritonserver Release 2.60.0, NGC Container 25.08.
+It has Ubuntu 24.04.

 • When the triton docker is launched for the first time, it might take a few minutes to start since it has to generate compute cache.

-dGPU on ARM (SBSA, GH100)
+dGPU on ARM (GH200, GB200)#

 1. Pull the DeepStream Triton Inference Server docker

-docker pull nvcr.io/nvidia/deepstream:7.0-triton-arm-sbsa
+docker pull nvcr.io/nvidia/deepstream:8.0-triton-arm-sbsa

 2. Start the docker

-sudo docker run -it --rm --runtime=nvidia --network=host -e NVIDIA_DRIVER_CAPABILITIES=compute,utility,video,graphics --gpus all --privileged -e DISPLAY=:0 -v /tmp/.X11-unix:/tmp/.X11-unix -v /etc/X11:/etc/X11 nvcr.io/nvidia/deepstream:7.0-triton-arm-sbsa
+sudo docker run -it --rm --runtime=nvidia --network=host -e NVIDIA_DRIVER_CAPABILITIES=compute,utility,video,graphics --gpus all --privileged -e DISPLAY=:0 -v /tmp/.X11-unix:/tmp/.X11-unix -v /etc/X11:/etc/X11 nvcr.io/nvidia/deepstream:8.0-triton-arm-sbsa

 Note

-• The triton docker for dGPU on ARM is based on Tritonserver 23.10 docker and Jetson is based on tritonserver 24.03 docker, and has Ubuntu 22.04.
+• The triton docker for dGPU on ARM is based on Tritonserver Release 2.56.0, NGC Container 25.03 and has Ubuntu 24.04.

 • When the triton docker is launched for the first time, it might take a few minutes to start since it has to generate compute cache.